 Motivated by the popularity of the beach and road races in the area, Bill France, Sr. founded NASCAR in 1947 and built the “World Center of Racing,” Daytona International Speedway, in 1959.

-The famed speedway broke ground to begin a project called “DAYTONA Rising” — a $400 million renovation that reimagined and reinvigorated the American icon into the world’s first motorsports stadium.
+Completion of the famed speedway's project called “DAYTONA Rising” — a $400 million renovation that reimagined and reinvigorated the American icon into the world’s first motorsports stadium.

 While you’re visiting, be sure to learn more about the history of the Daytona Beach area at the Halifax Historical Museum, located in downtown Daytona Beach.